jjulian61/MA-705-Final-Project/README.md

 On Zillow, in particular, only a few properties are visible at once on the scroll bar.
 So, I created a dashboard that more conveniently displays all relevant properties and parameters.

 The Dashboard allows users to find properties based on the following criteria:
-Price Range, #Beds, #Baths, and Square Footage
+Price, #Beds, #Baths, and Square Footage

 Detailed information, such as address and lister, from search results are presented in a table.
 The pie chart the shows the breakdown of the search results by Property Lister Name